Writers Make Worlds

 Rather than providing overarching readings or interpretations, the series aims to show the variety of different ways we might understand Shakespeare, the kinds of evidence that might be used to strengthen our critical analysis, and, above all, the enjoyable and unavoidable fact that Shakespeare's plays tend to generate our questions rather than answer them.

-Browse the podcasts
+Browse the podcasts on Shakespeare

 Poetry writing activities